ezsystems/commerce-documentation/docs/guide/cache/content_cache_refresh/http_caching.md

 ## Usage

-To cache responses you need to inject an instance of `HttpCachingStrategyService` or to get this instance from container.
+To cache responses you need to inject an instance of `HttpCachingStrategyService` or get this instance from a container.

 Symfony HTTP cache or Varnish use response headers to store the response.